stadiamaps/ferrostar/guide/src/location-providers.md

 ## "Live" Location Providers

-Ferrostar also includes the following live location providers:
+Ferrostar includes the following live location providers:

 * iOS
   - `CoreLocationProvider` - Location backed by a `CLLocationManager`.
 See the [iOS tutorial](./ios-getting-started.md) for a usage example.